rfponce/simple-calculator/README.md

 ### Memory functions

 To add a value to memory click on M+ button or use "d" on the keyboard.
 To decrease the value on screen to memory click on M- button or  "f" on the keyboard.
+When a value is stored on the memory an indicator with an M on the screen will be shown.

 ## Limitations